JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 For the **new record**, select **Type A** and name it whatever you like, but keep it **short and precise**. **Points to:** Paste the **external IP address**. **TTL:** Default is **14400**; you can leave it as is.
 ![image](https://github.com/user-attachments/assets/615b06e7-ab76-4dbc-8927-8dc355f4ba73)

-## Step 3.2: Starting n8n in Docker
+## 📍Step 3.2: Starting n8n in Docker
 Run the following command to start n8n in Docker.
 Replace **your-domain.com** with your actual domain name. **Make sure you don't copy and paste it with the "bash" part and the three backticks (` ``` `), or it won't work.**

 We are using a subdomain, it should look like this: